UnboxingVideoReal/RecolorMod/README.md

 # TO DO:
  * finish bismuth tools
- * make more dev stuff
+ * make more dev/dedicated stuff
  * get summons working
  * chromium (pre-hm, post-eow/boc ore spawns in jungle)
  * more enchantments